asamallab/StockMarkNetIndicator/README.md

 		(2) ./louvain-generic/louvain ./temp/$folder/graph.bin -w ./temp/$folder/graph.weights >& ./temp/$folder/graph.tree

 ### The following MATLAB 2020a program can be used to compute different traditional market indicators:
-* analysis_matlab.m : Matlab codes to generate index log-returns, mean market correlation, GARCH volatility, minimum risk Markowitz portfolio.
-The moving epochs and the price time series are the input parameters
+* analysis_matlab.m : Matlab code to generate index log-returns, mean market correlation, GARCH volatility, minimum risk Markowitz portfolio.
+The moving epochs and the price time series are the input parameters to code.

 ## Data description: